anellenson/anellenson.github.io/_projects/5_waveforecastcorrections.md

 <div class="caption">
     Wave height scatterplots for original model output (left) and corrected model output (right).
 Different leaves (correction values) are colored.
 The orange instances were associated with high wind height coming from the south.
 </div>

+The code and more technical details are available in the GitHub repository and the paper below.

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
     {% include repository/repo.liquid repository='anellenson/DecisionTree_WaveForecasts' %}